 Then we are on our way to the Moray ruins, located at (3,450m/11,318ft), where we find the agricultural terraces of Moray with their complex system of irrigation and terraces.
 Different levels of terraces are carved into a huge bowl, part of which was further excavated by the Incas.
 The terraces have varied microclimates depending on how deep into the bowl they are located.
 It is thought they were used by the Incas to discover the optimal growing conditions for their crops.
 These terraces served as a natural green house to grow an extraordinary variety of crops at an altitude normally not conducive for the crops.
 It has also been suggested that the terraces had a cosmological meaning.
 The Incas were very advanced in the knowledge of creating specific sub-climates.
-Then we return to your hotel in Cusco.

-The partial ticket, or 1 Day ticketcosts 70 soles (US $22) and is valid for 1 day.
+The partial ticket, or 1 Day ticket costs 70 soles (US $22) and is valid for 1 day.
 You can visit a many sites as you like in one day with no further charge.
 There are no discounts with this ticket.

 Both tourist tickets, of 1 day or 10 day, allows the access to different archeological sites around Cusco, and Sacred Valley.
 This is the best way to visit all the archeological sites of the region and the Sacred Valley.
 Most of the main archeological sites are not accessible for free.

-The general ticket allows you over the next 10 days to enter16 archeological and cultural sites in Cusco, the south valley and the Sacred Valley.
+The general ticket allows you to enter 16 archeological and cultural sites over the next 10 days in Cusco, the south valley and the Sacred Valley.
 The price of this ticket is 130 soles (about US $40) and is valid for 10 days.
 This is the cheapest and most convenient way to plan to see different sites in a few days.
 The cost for students under 25 (with the presentation of a valid ISIC card) and for teenagers under 18 (with the presentation of an identity card) is 70 soles (US $20).
 Children under 11 are free.

 Here is a list of sites where you can use your Boleto Touristico: